bkbeasley/HTMLTableWebApp/README.md

 # HTMLTableWebApp
-HTMLTableWebApp uses Vanilla JavaScript to dynamically generate an HTML table and inserts it into the web page.
+HTMLTableWebApp uses Vanilla JavaScript to dynamically generate an HTML table, and inserts the table into the web page.